stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 * **Contract accounts**.
 These are accounts that are materialized whenever a smart contract is instantiated.
 Each contract is paired with exactly one contract account.
 It cannot authorize or pay for transactions, but may serve as the sending account of a currently-executing transaction, via Clarity's `as-contract` function.
-Its address is calculated from the hash of the transaction that created it.
-Note that this means that each contract has a unique address, even for contract that contain exactly the same code.
+A contract's address's public key hash matches the public key hash of the standard account that created it, and each contract account's address contains a name for its code body.
+The name is unique within the set of code bodies instantiated by the standard account.

 Both kinds of accounts may own on-chain assets.
-However, the nonce of a contract account must always be 0, since it cannot be used to originate a transaction.
+However, the nonce of a contract account must always be 0, since it cannot be used to originate or pay for a transaction.

 ### Account Assets